Darius the Great: Egyptian campaign

+Darius I as living Horus (anthropomorphic with falcon head, back, tail and wings) slays Apep (god of chaos), decorations from the Egyptian Temple of Hibis.

 After securing his authority over the empire, Darius embarked on a campaign to Egypt where he defeated the rebel forces and secured the lands that Cambyses had conquered while incorporating a large portion of Egypt into the Achaemenid Empire.
 According to the Bisitun inscription, the Egyptian rebellion began while Darius was in Babylon dealing with the rebellion there.
 It has been suggested that the inclusion of Egypt among the list of rebelling provinces in this inscription was a scribal error, and various dates are possible for an actual rebellion.
 Likewise, the identity of the rebel leader is not known, but it has been suggested to be Petubastis III.

 Through another series of campaigns, Darius I would eventually reign over the territorial apex of the empire, when it stretched from parts of the Balkans (Thrace-Macedonia, Bulgaria-Paeonia) in the west, to the Indus Valley in the east.